-The Global Freedom Network is continuing to build on the momentum achieved through the Joint Declaration of Religious Leaders Against Modern Slavery in events in Vatican City, Delhi and Canberra in 2014 and 2015.
+The Global Freedom Network is continuing to build on the momentum achieved through the Joint Declaration of Religious Leaders Against Modern Slavery in events in Vatican City, Delhi, Canberra and Jakarta between 2014 and 2017.
 We believe that the actions and testimony of the faith leaders will inspire other leaders and their communities around the world to also unite in this vision of ending modern slavery, for all times.
 Engagement is ongoing with other world faiths that share the aspiration for a world without modern slavery.
-Faith Leader forums are planned in other countries including Indonesia in March 2017.
+Faith Leader forums are planned in other countries in 2017.

 Vatican City, Italy